jsaltmd/Election_Analysis/README.md

   ## Challenge Overview

-Seth, a Colorado Board of Eletions employee, requested help in completing audit of a recent local congressional election.
+Tom, a Colorado Board of Elections employee, requested help in completing the audit of a recent local congressional election.

 Below are the results of the data analysis that was provided to Seth and his Team with the findings of the following tasks in the first draft of the election audit: